ManuScriptHub/Neon-RAG/README.md

 ## Overview

-RAG-ify is a powerful RAG (Retrieval-Augmented Generation) system that allows users to process documents, extract text, chunk content, generate embeddings, and perform semantic searches.
+Neon-RAG is a powerful RAG (Retrieval-Augmented Generation) system that allows users to process documents, extract text, chunk content, generate embeddings, and perform semantic searches.
 The system uses state-of-the-art AI models for text processing, embedding generation, and reranking to provide accurate and relevant information retrieval.

 The project consists of two main components:
 1. **Backend API**: A FastAPI-based server that handles document processing, embedding generation, and semantic search